Notice: Undefined variable: dd_override_start_anchor_id in /www/basketballhq_804/public/wp-content/plugins/digg-digg/digg-digg.php on line 351

 We came up with a few ideas as to what may help a team during the tournament stretch and have postseason success.

-Eliminate distractions: tickets for games, family members of players, media request, etc. The key is the players need to be focused and ready to play.
+Tickets for games, family members of players, media request, etc. The key is the players need to be focused and ready to play.
 Some high school teams I watch have more assistants than most college teams.
 Designate someone to handle such requests.
 Focus.

-Mindset: most teams during a tournament on a neutral court tend to get tight.
+Most teams during a tournament on a neutral court tend to get tight.
 As a spectator you can sometimes feel a team struggling to make shots and the pressure mounts.
 Keep your team loose!
 “Relax and play” is a quote my boss, Duggar Baucom, always says.
-Once the ball is thrown in the air, it’s just hoops – dribbling, passing, shooting, and defense.
+Once the ball is thrown in the air, it’s just hoops - dribbling, passing, shooting, and defense.
 Even if your team didn’t have the best regular season, the tournament is a new beginning.
 Fresh Start.

-Defensively: when playing back-to-back games with no days off to practice, and coaching against a more talented team, make the other teams 4th, 5th, 6th option beat you instead of the star players.
+When playing back-to-back games with no days off to practice, and coaching against a more talented team, make the other teams 4th, 5th, 6th option beat you instead of the star players.
 Whether it’s a triangle and 2 or a box in 1, if a team didn’t have time to practice against it, they may have a hard time adjusting.
 Make them take tough shots!
 And always REBOUND!
 Remember the pressure mounts to the favored team.
 Compete.

-Offensively: by this time in the year, your team has been scouted so much by every opponent they will know almost everything you do.
+By this time in the year, your team has been scouted so much by every opponent they will know almost everything you do.
 Come up with a new set or two; a different alignment on out of bounds plays will throw them off.
 Pushing the ball in transition to get an easy basket.
 The team that gets to the line and offensive rebounds to gain extra positions will ultimately win the game.
 Execute.

-Instincts: if your team is struggling during a game you never know when a seldom used player/reserve can make an energy play or open shot to spark that one run to send your team to victory.
-Trust your players – believe in them.
+If your team is struggling during a game you never know when a seldom used player/reserve can make an energy play or open shot to spark that one run to send your team to victory.
+Trust your players - believe in them.
 There is NO tomorrow.
 Don’t be hard headed.
 Give your team the best chance to win the game!
 Know your team!
 Advance.

 In closing, I hope something may trigger an idea to help your squad advance.
 Obviously being healthy, having great chemistry, and most importantly, being talented gives you confidence as a coach.
 Remember to have Focus as a team and staff, because you have a Fresh Start to do something special.
 If your team will Compete every play, Execute the plan, they will survive and Advance!
 Good luck going forward and enjoy the “Madness!”